 Instructions

 - Combine warm water, sugar and yeast in a 2 cup measuring cup.
-Let sit for about 10 minutes to proof.
-It will get frothy and surface will swell.
+Let it sit for about 10 minutes to proof.
+It will get frothy, and the surface will swell.

 - Stir together white wheat flour, 1 cup of bread flour, salt, rosemary, seasoning, pepper and olive oil in a bowl.
 Make a well in the center.
 Pour in yeast mixture.